react-native-webrtc/react-native-incall-manager/README.md

 Handling media-routes/sensors/events during a audio/video chat on React Native

 ## Purpose:

 The purpose of this module is to handle actions/events during a phone call (audio/video) on `react-native`, ex:

-* manage devices events like wired-headset plugged in state, proximity sensors and expose functionalities to javascript.
+* Manage devices events like wired-headset plugged in state, proximity sensors and expose functionalities to javascript.
-* automatically route audio to proper devices based on events and platform API.
+* Automatically route audio to proper devices based on events and platform API.
-* toggle speaker or microphone on/off, toggle flash light on/off
+* Toggle speaker or microphone on/off, toggle flash light on/off
-* play ringtone/ringback/dtmftone
+* Play ringtone/ringback/dtmftone

-basically, it is a telecommunication module which handles most of requirements when making/receiving/talking with a call.
+Basically, it is a telecommunication module which handles most of requirements when making/receiving/talking with a call.

 This module is desinged to work with [react-native-webrtc](https://github.com/oney/react-native-webrtc) you can find demo here: https://github.com/oney/RCTWebRTCDemo